andreykaipov/nix/README.md

 ## what is this?

-It's an over-engineered repo for my personal website and included resume.
+It's an overengineered and bundled monorepo for my personal website, resume, the infrastructure behind that, and the CI for all of it.
+If we want to get all metaphoric about it, it's a representation of self.

 ## contents